The Three Cs:

-Families that are deep in the throes of addiction often feel helpless and hopeless.
-They have tried nearly every tactic to convince their addicted loved one to quit drinking and/or using, yet nothing seems to work.
+Finding Freedom in Family Recovery helps families that are deep in the throes of addiction and often feel helpless and hopeless.
+They have tried nearly every tactic to convince their addicted loved ones to quit drinking and/or using, yet nothing seems to work.
 Feelings of anger, loneliness, sadness, guilt, shame, disappointment and fear consume families affected by addiction.
 As a result, they lose themselves somewhere along the way.

 When we work with family members — whether their loved ones are in treatment at MARR or not — we are often faced with individuals who are hurting and unsure what to do next.
 Many of them wonder things like, “Where did I go wrong?”
 “Did I do enough?” and “If I don’t care for the addict, who will?”
 The most important step in family recovery is similar to addiction recovery: emerging from denial and seeking help.
 When families take charge of their own recovery, their relationships and lives begin to change.

 Recovery is a journey, not a destination.
 As time passes, more is revealed.
 Learning to detach with love may not always be easy or comfortable, but it is the best way to maintain healthy relationships when addiction is present.
 Al-Anon offers members the three Cs of family recovery and how to apply them in everyday situations.
 At MARR, we encourage families to use these tools, and to open their hearts and their minds to receive the gifts of recovery.